LeninInLoop/MusicDownloader-Telegram-Bot/README.md

 - `/start`: Start the bot and get the welcome message.
 - `/search <query>`: Search for songs on Spotify.
+- `/settings`: Access settings to change audio format and quality, downloading core, and subscription.
+- `/core`: Access directly to core settings to change downloading core.
-- `/settings`: Access settings to change audio format and quality.
+- `/quality`: Access directly to quality settings to change audio format and quality.
 - `/subscribe`: Subscribe to receive updates.
 - `/unsubscribe`: Unsubscribe from updates.
 - `/help`: Get help on how to use the bot.